Ellicott Rock Wilderness: Mountains, terrains, and waterfalls

 Ellicott Rock Wilderness is located in the southern tip of the Blue Ridge Mountains, a sub-mountain range of the Appalachian Mountains.
 It has a temperate climate with an average rainfall of 80 inches per year creating a dense forest with steep, rugged terrain.
-Embedded throughout the wilderness landscape are a variety of hardwood trees (creating breathtaking scenes come fall), white pines, and hemlocks with bountiful water sources including a couple waterfalls.
-One popular waterfall, Spoonauger Falls, is located on the Chattooga River Trail, a short quarter-mile hike from the trailhead located on Burrell's Ford road.
+Embedded throughout the wilderness landscape are a variety of hardwood trees white pines, and hemlocks with water sources including a couple waterfalls.
+One waterfall, Spoonauger Falls, is located on the Chattooga River Trail, a short quarter-mile hike from the trailhead located on Burrell's Ford road.
 The Wilderness is home to Glade Mountain of Georgia standing at an elevation of 3672 ft and Fork Mountain of South Carolina at an elevation of 3294 ft.
 The watershed surrounding the Chattooga Wild and Scenic River is one of the most biologically diverse in the country.
-The wonderful array of sights, sounds, and smells of the wild flora and fauna bring Ellicott Rock Wilderness to life.
+The area contains a variety of wild flora and fauna.